asciphx/FabCc/README.md

 Concise, fast, practical, reactive, functional.
 Inspired by other well-known c++ web frameworks.

 ## Features
-- Can add, delete, modify and check the route
+- Can add, delete, modify and query the route
 - Use the global timer task to control some things, such as shutting down the server when it expires
 - With an API similar to nodejs, it also looks like JS
 - Minimalist API, infinite possibilities